The Word Renaissance: Meaning, History, & Cultural Impact

 Leonardo da Vinci, Mona Lisa painting

-Leonardo da Vinci, Mona Lisa, 1502, Musée du Louvre, Paris.
-Photo: Scala / Art Resource, image courtesy of Christie’s
+Mona Lisa by Leonardo da Vinci, 1502, Musée du Louvre, Paris.
+Source: Scala / Art Resource, courtesy of Christie’s

-While the literal translation of the word ‘Renaissance’ means ‘rebirth’, we can also consider how the term applies more generally to the incredible ‘revitalisation’ of the arts that happened during the 14th century, which Vasari referred to in his 1550 publication (see above).
+While the literal translation of the word ‘Renaissance’ means ‘rebirth’, we can also consider how the term applies more generally to the incredible revitalization of the arts that happened during the 14th century, which Vasari referred to in his 1550 publication.
 Renaissance masters made significant breakthroughs, such as an increased understanding of human anatomy and the discovery of linear perspective, achieving levels of realism that had never been seen before in art.
-It is hard to imagine how masterworks such as Leonardo da Vinci’s Mona Lisa, 1509, or Michelangelo’s Sistine Chapel, 1508-12, would have been possible without this increased depth of knowledge and understanding about space and the human body, that surpassed that of the ancient Romans and Greeks.
+It is hard to imagine how masterworks such as Leonardo da Vinci’s Mona Lisa, 1509, or Michelangelo’s Sistine Chapel, 1508-12, would have been possible without this increased depth of knowledge and understanding about space and the human body that surpassed that of the ancient Romans and Greeks.

-Today the Word ‘Renaissance’ Can Refer To Almost Any Form of Revival…
+Today, the Word ‘Renaissance’ Can Refer to Almost Any Form of Rebirth or Revival

 Michelangelo Sistine Chapel Creation of Adam fresco painting